Rahi374/org-notebook/README.md

 # org-notebook

-A package to ease the use of org-mode as a notebook
+Ease the use of org-mode as a notebook

 ### Introduction

 I use org-mode to take notes in class.
 I find it better than all those other note-taking apps like OneNote.
 The problem is that it was a relatively large hassle to open up an image editor and quickly draw up a diagram an input it into the org file.
 So I decided to make a series of functions to ease said process, and in the meantime make a package to also manage the notebook.

+Recently I have also added functionality to easily add HTML and LaTeX headers as a template to ease the process of exporting the org notebook to HTML or LaTeX/PDF.

 ### Requirements